Bioconductor/BBS/Doc/Prepare-Windows-Server-2012-HOWTO.md

       -> System Tools
          -> Local Users and Groups
             -> Users

 Then in the Actions panel (on the right):
       -> Users
          -> More Actions
             -> New User

-Username: mtmorgan
-Full name: Martin Morgan
+- Username: mtmorgan / Full name: Martin Morgan

-Username: hpages
-Full name: Hervé Pagès
+- Username: hpages / Full name: Hervé Pagès

-Username: lshepherd
-Full name: Lori Shepherd
+- Username: lshepherd / Full name: Lori Shepherd

 For all these accounts:
-  [x] User must change password at next logon
+- [x] User must change password at next logon
-  [ ] User cannot change password
+- [ ] User cannot change password
-  [ ] Password never expires
+- [ ] Password never expires
-  [ ] Account is disabled
+- [ ] Account is disabled

-Then make these users members of the Administrators group
+Then make these users members of the Administrators group.

 ### Create the biocbuild account